SEO

 You can use the Google Search Console (GSC) to request indexing.
 This can be important if you are setting up a new website, while an XML sitemap can be used to list all the URLs you want Google to index.

-Page loading and other speed elements are crucial to improve user experience and boost SEO.
+Page load speed and other speed metrics are crucial for improving user experience and boosting SEO.
 You can improve individual pages and overall site speed in a number of ways, including file compression, optimising code and leveraging browser caching.

 Mobile-friendliness